edwinurrea/NewsPulse-Instant-Aggregator/README.md

 # NewsPulse-Instant-Aggregator
 An AI-powered news classifier that detects and alerts critical real-world events instantly from RSS feeds using a custom-trained model.

-# Critical News Classifion 🔥📰
+# Critical News Classificaton 🔥📰
 This project is a machine learning-powered system that monitors real-world news and identifies **high-importance events** like government actions, crises, or policy changes.
 Built using scikit-learn and TF-IDF, it classifies news headlines and descriptions based on their criticality and sends push notifications when necessary.

 ## 💡 Features